Some Entanglement Survives Most Measurements

-\begin{theorem}[A special weak measurement with recorded outcome forms a CNATP map] For a correlated input state $\rho_{SE}$, we measure the system with $M_\pm$.
+\begin{theorem}[A special weak measurement with recorded outcome forms a CNATP map] For a correlated two-qubit input state $\rho_{SE}$, we measure the system with $M_\pm$.
 Let $\mathcal{T}'$, $\vec{a}'$, and $\vec{b}'$ be the final correlation matrix, local Bloch vector for the system, and local Bloch vector for the environment, respectively.
-For a known measurement outcome, the equality $\mathcal{T}' = \vec{a}' \vec{b}'^T$, in other words the final state is a product state, holds iff $\epsilon = \pm1$. \end{theorem} \begin{proof} First, we consider outcome $M_i$.
-We diagonalize the correlation matrix of $\rho^{SE}$ using the unitary $U \otimes V$ \cite{Dilley_2022SO(3)toSu(2)}.
-We see that
+For a known measurement outcome, the equality $\mathcal{T}' = \vec{a}' \vec{b}'^T$, in other words the final state is a product state, holds iff $\epsilon = \pm1$. \end{theorem}

-where $\rho_D^{SE}$ has a diagonal correlation matrix, we used the fact that local unitaries do not destroy correlations, and $M_{U,i} = U M_i U^\dagger$ is just another weak measurement of the form of Eq.~\eqref{Eq:special_weak_measurement}.

-Thus, we can narrow down our study to measurements on states whose correlation matrix is diagonal; that is, we now focus our attention to

-Let us focus on the $M_+$ outcome.
-The correlation matrix and resultant Bloch vectors for this state are given by